mcc-us/mcc-us.github.io/_pages/thequickbooksdude.md

 This chapter introduces the Advanced Search tool, allowing you to locate specific transactions based on various filters.

 1. Access the Advanced Search tool:
-   - Click the magnifying glass icon and select `Advanced Search`.
+   - Click the magnifying glass icon and select `Advanced Search`
 2. Perform a search:
    - Select the transaction type, data field, and search criteria (e.g., amount equals, contains text).
    - Click `Search` to view results.